|

 prohibits reimbursement for custodial care services in-home

 or in a nursing home.
+Back to top Dehydration -- The excessive loss

+of waters from tissues.
 Dementia -- The medical term for a group of symptoms

 that describes a loss of intellectual ability, including loss